OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/csharp/README.md

 - csharp
 extensions:
 contentType: samples
-createdDate: "24-06-2022 00:02:15"
+createdDate: "13-09-2022 00:02:15"

+urlFragment: officedev-microsoft-teams-samples-graph-bulk-meetings/csharp
 ---

-# This is a sample application which demonstrates how to create meeting in bulk on teams calendar.
+# This is a sample application which demonstrates how to create meeting in bulk on Teams calendar.

-This is a sample application which demonstrates how to create meeting in bulk on teams calendar use to create meeting to upload excel sheet.
+This is a sample application which demonstrates how to create meeting in bulk on Teams calendar use to create meeting to upload excel sheet.

 ## Key features